grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Provision a data source" %}}

-Each data source configuration file contains a _manifest_ that specifies the desired state of a set of data sources. ((I'm a little lost.
-Is this specific to provisioning or is it in general?
-I infer from the next paragraph that it is probably provisioning-only, but you should probably clarify that up front.))
+Each data source provisioning config file contains a _manifest_ that specifies the desired state of a set of provisioned data sources.

 At startup, Grafana loads the configuration files and provisions the data sources listed in the manifests.